buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcObject.md

 ## Formal Propositions

 ### UniquePropertySetNames
-If the entity has property sets, their names must be unique.
+If the object has property sets, their names must be unique.

 ## Concepts